jumidev/terraform-modules-auto-azurerm/automation/automation_connection/README.md

 }

 inputs = {
-   name = "name of automation_connection"
+   name = "Specifies the name of the Connection"
    resource_group_name = "${resource_group}"
    # automation_account_name → set in tfstate_inputs
-   type = "type of automation_connection"
+   type = "The type of the Connection - can be either builtin type such as `Azure`, `AzureC..."
-   values = "values of automation_connection"
+   values = "A mapping of key value pairs passed to the connection..."
 }

 tfstate_inputs = {